codemod-com/docs/blog/2023-8-23dream-migration/index.md

 ---

 Code migration projects are crucial for making codebases secure and performant and keeping users and developers happy.
 However, they are often tedious and error-prone, especially for larger codebases.
 As generative AI speeds up code creation and more companies end up with massive codebases, migration campaigns can go from difficult to downright impossible without proper infrastructure.
-Yep, [you've heard that from Googlers](https://abseil.io/resources/swe-book/html/ch22.html).
+Yep,  [hear that again from Googlers](https://abseil.io/resources/swe-book/html/ch22.html).

 Fortunately, there is a solution: codemods!
 These code automation bots automate a vast amount of coding for large migrations.
-Tech giants such as Meta, Google, and Uber, who have the luxury of hiring top programming language experts, have long automated their migration campaigns with the help of codemods and the infrastructure around them.
+Tech giants such as Meta, Google, and Uber, who have the luxury of hiring top programming language experts, have long automated their migration campaigns with the help of codemods (and the infrastructure around them).

 At Intuita, by combining the power of AI and community, we are bringing a better version of those tools to the rest of the world.
 We are here to create a delightful developer experience for migrations, which Guillermo Rauch, Vercel's CEO, describes as the "dream migration."

 For a start, we teamed up with Vercel to build a comprehensive set of codemods for Next.js, the cutting-edge web framework.

 These open-source codemods can automate the bulk of the migration for Next.js developers.
 We have increased automation coverage from 79% to 88%, then to 92%, and finally to 100% for simple projects that do not have much business logic.
 We tested our codemods on several open-source projects, including the rauchg blog, Cal.com, and others.
-To showcase the capability of codemods, we chose [cms-wordpress](https://github.com/vercel/next.js/tree/canary/examples/cms-wordpress), one of our popular example projects in the Next.js repository.
+To showcase the capability of codemods, we chose [cms-wordpress](https://github.com/vercel/next.js/tree/canary/examples/cms-wordpress), one of the popular example projects in the Next.js repository.

 There will be more challenges and less automation coverage for larger projects with custom business logic.
 We will discuss these challenges below.